run-ai/docs/docs/admin/runai-setup/advanced/kubernetes-config-best-practices.md

 When configured, these two variables "tell" kubelet to preserve a certain amount of resources for system processes (kernel, sshd, .etc) and for Kubernetes node components (like kubelet) respectively.

-When configuring these variables alongside a third argument that is configured by default ( --enforce-node-allocatable), _kubelet_ limits the amount of resources that can be consumed by pods on the node (Total Amount - kubeReseved - systemReserved), based on a Linux feature called _cgroup_.
+When configuring these variables alongside a third argument that is configured by default ( --enforce-node-allocatable), _kubelet_ limits the number of resources that can be consumed by pods on the node (Total Amount - kubeReseved - systemReserved), based on a Linux feature called _cgroup_.

  This limitation ensures that in any situation where the total amount of memory consumed by pods on a node grows above the allowed limit, Linux itself will start to evict pods that consume more resources than requested.
 This way, important processes are guaranteed to have a minimum amount of resources available.